-The system works two ways: in the first way, bottles or cans are taken back to the shop they were bought from, while in the second way, a network of automated collection points known as "reverse vending machines" have been installed to collect bottles in different areas in town.
+The system works two ways: first, bottles or cans are taken back to the shop they were bought from, second, a network of automated collection points known as "reverse vending machines" have been installed to collect bottles in different areas in town.

 If a customer doesn't return a bottle to the collection deposit, that money can be given to the producers, retailers, donated to charity or funneled back into running the scheme – each country has its own policy.

 Costs associated to implementation come down to how the scheme is designed.
 Installing costs of a network of "reverse vending machines" will differ to those attached to training existing staff in shops to handle the deposits.
 Environmental experts of Eunomia, a consultancy firm, estimated one machine could cost £32,000 to buy and install, and another £2,700 a year to operate.

 The German experience gives us an idea of estimated costs for such initiative in the country.
 In 2003, an automatic return system estimated to have cost about £600m.
 Since then, the country spends about £700m annually for maintenance.